kubernetes101/pib-dev/labs/inner-loop-flux.md

 Notice you don't have to create or edit K8s YAML files!

-- This deploys
+This deploys:

 - Flux
 - MyApp
 - Fluent Bit
 - Grafana
 - Prometheus
 - WebValidate (more on this later)

 ```bash
 # deploy flux to the cluster